Skip to main content Skip to footer

 • Warn other people in the building

-• If you can no longer leave the room, seal cracks and crevices with wet sheets or towels if possible
+• If you cannot leave the room, seal cracks with wet cloths

 • Make yourself noticed at the window